cloudnative-pg/plugin-barman-cloud/README.md

       parameters:
         barmanObjectName: minio-store
         serverName: cluster-example
   storage:
     size: 1Gi
 ```

-**IMPORTANT** recovering a cluster like in the previous example do not enable
+**NOTE:** The above configuration does **not** enable WAL archiving for the
-WAL archiving for the cluster being recovered.
+restored cluster.

-The latter can be configured by combining the `.spec.plugins` section with the
+To enable WAL archiving for the restored cluster, include the `.spec.plugins`
-`externalClusters.plugin` section, like in the following example:
+section alongside the `externalClusters.plugin` section, as shown below:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1